stephengarry2002/sciprog_24/README.md

 * Writes a code to find the greatest common divisor using two variations of Euclids algorithm

 * Uses a recursive and iterative to return the greatest common divisor of two integers

+## Practical 9

+* Added on 19/11/2024

+* Writes a code to determine if a square matrix is magic or not

+* Does this by checking if the sum of the rows, columns and diagnoals are equal

+* Reads in a file and allocates memory

+* Gives and answer depending on the file inputted and then frees up memory

+## Conclusion

+This is the last practical for this module and no more source code will be uploaded to this github.